Burlington County, NJ Divorce Lawyers – Guide to the Process and Your Rights

 What Are the Different Types of Alimony in New Jersey?

-Alimony, or spousal support, is financial assistance paid by one spouse to the other after a divorce.
+“Alimony,” or spousal support, is financial assistance paid by one spouse to the other after a divorce.
+Such as:

 The court considers marriage length, the age and health of both spouses, lifestyle during the marriage, and financial circumstances to determine the amount and duration of support.